Last year Mo Farah was calling on the chancellor to crack down on tax avoidance. Now he want to be a tax exile.

 The hypocrisy of the super-rich is nothing new of course.
 What’s so disappointing is that Mo Farah, who only 10 months ago was standing on a soapbox calling on the chancellor to tackle tax dodging, now appears to be trying to minimise his own tax bill – at the expense of the rest of the UK’s taxpayers.
 It is, after all, tax which pays for things like the NHS; and all of us who lose out when services are starved of money.

 If you are desperate to reduce your own tax bill, perhaps don’t moralise about other people’s tax affairs, even if you are an Olympic champion.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.